 Please email email@example.com to schedule groups of 10 or more or call 773-376-8882.

 Frequently Asked Questions:

-Where do we meet and how early should I get to the
+How early should I get to the farm?

 What is the work like?

 Farming is hard work.
 Depending on the season, you may be preparing beds, shifting compost, planting, harvesting, tending vegetables or cleaning up the land.
 We work rain or shine so please come prepared for the weather.
 Expect to get your hands and clothes dirty by the end of day.

 What do I need to wear and bring?